Get insider access

 Mid-Mid

-These headphones have excellent mid accuracy.
+In the mid-range, their frequency response does an excellent job of following our target curve.
 The response is mostly flat across the range, resulting in a smooth mids.
 Vocals and instruments sound present and clear, though a slight dip in the mid-mid nudges vocals and instruments to the back of the mix.

 Sound

-The Focal Bathys' treble accuracy is passable.
-Nearly the whole range is underemphasized, veiling vocals and instrument harmonics, resulting in diminished detail.
+In the treble range, the Focal Bathys follow our target curve decently well.
+That said, nearly the whole range is underemphasized compared to our target, veiling vocals and instrument harmonics, resulting in diminished detail.
 Sibilants like 'S' and 'T' sounds are also dull.

 Sound